Current Vacancies:

 Who you are

-You must have completed an undergraduate degree and Honours or Master's degree (with a significant research component) in ecology or a related environmental field.
-A background in data analysis, ideally using R or other spatial analysis platforms, and evidence of motivation to publish would be an advantage.
-Once selected, the preferred candidate would then need to apply to study at The University of Canterbury and meet the institutional criteria for entry prior to the scholarship being confirmed (check whether you meet these requirements here, select Doctor of Philosophy).
+We’re looking for someone with a masters degree in ecology, evolution or related discipline, including a significant (i.e. 1 year full time) research component.
+Once selected, the preferred candidate would then need to apply to study at The University of Canterbury and meet the institutional criteria for entry prior to the scholarship being confirmed (check whether you meet these requirements here).

 Who you will work with